Air plants are perfect for anyone looking for a very forgiving houseplant that does not need as much attention as others.

 If you’re anything like us, the first time you laid eyes on these wild freaks of nature, you were simultaneously baffled and instantly in love.
 How is it possible?
-I mean, where’s the soil?
-How do you water it?
-Is this some crazy invention a mad botanist came up with?
-No, it sure is not… this is how these amazing plants live—dirt not required—such independent spirits!
-In addition to being absolutely adorable, Tillandsias are not only low maintenance, but are also pet safe and can occasionally produce a bloom, usually in pinks and purples, although flowering usually signals the end of life for the plant.
+Where’s the soil?
+How do you water them?
+Is this some crazy invention from a mad botanist?
+Nope, this is just how these amazing plants live—dirt not required—such independent spirits!
+In addition to being absolutely adorable, Tillandsias are not only low maintenance, but they are also pet-safe and can occasionally produce a bloom, usually in pinks and purples, although flowering often signals the end of life for the plant.

-Native to South and Central America and found in the southern most parts of North America, Tillandsia can be found in a wide range of climates.
+Native to South and Central America and also found in the southernmost parts of North America, Tillandsia can be found in a wide range of climates.
 Simulating the air plant’s natural habitat will ensure a long and healthy life.
 A few general telltale signs of what to provide your Tillandsia come from the appearance of its foliage:

-- Thin green foliage: often means that it originates from a humid, tropical/subtropical environment, and needs regular weekly soakings for about 10 minutes; also benefits from spritzing throughout the week
+- Thin green foliage: originates from a humid, tropical/subtropical environment; needs regular weekly soakings for about 10–20 minutes; also benefits from spritzing throughout the week

-- Thick foliage or silver fuzzy foliage: means it comes from dryer air environments and only needs a short soak in a bowl of water once a week or to be briefly run under the faucet until it appears wet
+- Thick foliage or silver fuzzy foliage: comes from dryer air environments and only needs a short soak in a bowl of water once a week or to be briefly run under the faucet until it appears wet

-All tillandsias prefer room temperature water; filling a bowl and letting it sit for an hour or two will do the trick.
-After their weekly watering, shake off excess water and drip dry in a warm room, sitting upside down so any excess water can drain out.
-Sitting water caught in between their foliage can cause rotting.
+All Tillandsias prefer room temperature water; filling a bowl and letting it sit for an hour or two will do the trick.
+After their weekly watering, shake off excess water and drip dry in a warm room.
+Place them upside down so any excess water can drain out; sitting water caught in between their foliage can cause rotting.
 Allow plants to thoroughly dry before returning to the atrium or enclosed spaces.

-Tillandsia prefer bright, indirect light, like the filtered light they would receive under tree canopies.
+Tillandsia prefers bright, indirect light, like the filtered light they would receive under tree canopies.
 Most can handle direct morning light, but anything stronger may cause burnt tips.
-Some species are hardy down to 50°F, much lower than a lot of other popular tropical houseplants.
-Your tillandsia will greatly benefit from fresh, moving air, so crack open those windows on a warm spring or fall day!
+Some species are hardy down to 50°F, which is much lower than many other popular tropical houseplants.
+Your Tillandsia will greatly benefit from fresh, moving air, so crack open those windows on a warm spring or fall day!